 Students in the Performing and Literary Arts track have produced the following theses: Blue Fear, Life and Character: A Collection of Short Stories; I am Haitian: a collection of poems; Struggles of a Woman: A Collection of Short Stories and Screenplays; My Life: a collection of creative non-fiction.
 Other subjects have included CD's of a student's original music, photographic and visual art works, acting performances, animated and live action short films, etc.

-To enroll in the Performing and Literary Arts Track, contact the Director, Dr. Philip Cioffari, at 973-720-3053, cioffarip@wpunj.edu.
+To enroll in the Performing and Literary Arts Track, contact the Director, Dr. Martha Witt at wittm@wpunj.edu.
 You must also complete the track application online.